 Clean cuts and scrapes immediately with warm, soapy water and an antiseptic.

 To protect your mouth and gums, brush your teeth after meals and before bedtime.

 Take a warm (not hot) bath, shower, or sponge bath every day.
-Pat your skin dry; do not rub it.
+Pat your skin dry; don't rub it.

 Use lotion or oil if your skin becomes dry.

-Avoid contact with animal litter boxes and waste.
-Avoid bird cages and fish and turtle tanks as well.
+Stay away from animal litter boxes and waste.
+Also avoid bird cages and fish and turtle tanks as well.

 Avoid standing water, such as in bird baths, flower vases, or humidifiers.